lineeshnm/HarshiniQuiz/README.md

 A Quiz website using html

 git add --all
-git commit -m "added GK Questions from Nythikam" git push origin master
+git commit -m "added pennames and surnames" git push origin master